-This past few months as the FACES working group have been meeting to talk over this issue we have found we can talk honestly together, that we share one mind on CSE, and that we are determined to stand together to oppose it.
+These past few months, as the FACES working group have been meeting to talk over this issue, we have found we can talk honestly together; that we share one mind on CSE, and that we are determined to stand together to oppose it.
 Our hope is that others will be able to join us in that, so that even the most horrible and divisive issues we face in our nation can be dealt with together.

 Peter: Child sexual exploitation – people doing horrible things to children and young people.
 Its not a Muslim thing.
 Not a Christian thing.
 Not a Hindu thing or a Jewish thing or a Sikh thing or a Buddhist thing.
 It’s not a secularist or humanist thing.

 Let’s be very clear.
 It’s a human thing.
 Something done by men – and women, and sometimes young people themselves – who’ve lost touch with their shared humanity, their responsibility as adults.
 Occasionally its done by people who seek to hide behind their faith, to lurk in the shadows of places of worship and conspire, by people who use their faith to cloud and obscure and ultimately may try to justify it from their faith.

 Tanvir: Peter is absolutely right, CSE is a human problem.
 A human problem that people of every nation, tribe, culture, faith can be drawn into.
 Sometimes those people use the traditions of their culture or the structures of their faith to promote it, or legitimise it.
 They are wrong.
 There is no honest interpretation of either of our faiths that endorses this behaviour.